Federal court denies Barnett’s motions to dismiss charges in January 6 insurrection case - NewsBreak

 WASHINGTON (KNWA/KFTA) — A federal court in Washington has denied a Gravette man’s request to have two charges against him dismissed in advance of his trial for charges pertaining to the January 6 insurrection at the U.S. Capitol.

 Jury selection for the trial of Richard Barnett, 62, began on January 9.
-On the morning of January 10, Judge Christopher R. Cooper filed an order against the defense’s motions to have a pair of charges dismissed.Richard Barnett talks January 6 Capitol insurrection
+On the morning of January 10, Judge Christopher R. Cooper filed an order against the defense’s motions to have a pair of charges dismissed.Richard Barnett Jan.
+6 trial: A definitive timeline of events

 The defense’s first motion asked the court to dismiss the most recent charge, civil disorder, which was filed by the government in a superseding indictment.
 Barnett’s motion called the charging statute “unconstitutionally vague and overbroad,” and said that the defendant’s conduct fell outside the scope of the statute because he was not charged with engaging in violence.